pattern

 tautologico

-Ex: The editor removed tautological sentences to make the report more concise .L'editore ha rimosso le frasi **tautologiche** per rendere il rapporto più conciso.
+Ex: The editor removed the tautological sentences to make the report more concise .L'editore ha rimosso le frasi **tautologiche** per rendere il rapporto più conciso.

 daily words